She gives remote assistance

 It often makes good headlines but it’s easy to read too much into the findings.
 The reader is mainly interested in the individual perspective while the researcher has generally looked at the population as a whole.

-Text: Cecilia Odlind, first published in the magazine Medical Science no 2, 2017.
+Text: Cecilia Odlind, first published in Swedish in the magazine Medicinsk Vetenskap no 2, 2017.